 These procedures and deadlines apply to fall and spring semesters only.
 For summer, see the Class

-Schedule for deadlines and procedures.
+Schedule for deadlines and procedures

+The First Two Weeks of the Semester (10 instructional days)

-A student may drop courses after registration and up through the first weeks of the semester without the permission of the instructor.
+A student may drop courses after registration and up through the first two weeks of the semester without the permission of the instructor.
 No record of enrollment in the course will appear on the student’s transcript.

-A faculty member may administratively drop a student who does not attend class at any time during the first weeks of instruction.
+A faculty member may administratively drop a student who does not attend class at any time during the first two weeks of instruction.
 If a faculty member does this, no record of enrollment in the course will appear on the students’ transcript.
 For this reason, a student absent from any class meeting during this period is responsible for contacting the instructor before the next class meeting to request being retained in the course.
-A faculty member is not obligated to administratively drop students who do not attend class meetings during the first weeks of instruction.
+A faculty member is not obligated to administratively drop students who do not attend class meetings during the first two weeks of instruction.
 Thus, a student cannot expect instructors to administratively withdraw him/her in the event he/she is no longer attending class.

+The Third and Fourth Weeks of the Semester (up through the Census Date)

+From two weeks after semester instruction begins and up through the Census Date, a student may drop a course for any reason by obtaining a signature to drop the course on the appropriate form by the instructor.
+After the appropriate form has been signed and processed according to the instructions on the form, no record of enrollment in the course will appear on the student’s transcript.

+A faculty member may administratively drop a student who does not attend class at any time during the third and fourth weeks of instruction.
+If a faculty member does this, no record of enrollment in the course will appear on the students’ transcript.
+For this reason, a student absent from any class meeting during this period is responsible for contacting the instructor before the next class meeting to request being retained in the course.
+A faculty member is not obligated to administratively drop students who do not attend class meetings during the third and fourth weeks of instruction.
+Thus, a student cannot expect instructors to administratively withdraw him/her in the event he/she is no longer attending class.

-through the Twelfth Week of Instruction
+After the Census Date through the Twelfth Week of Instruction

-through the twelfth week of instruction, a student may drop a course only for a serious and compelling reason.
+After the Census Date through the twelfth week of instruction, a student may drop a course only for a serious and compelling reason.
 A “serious and compelling reason” is defined as an unexpected condition that is not present prior to enrollment in the course that unexpectedly arises and interferes with a student’s ability to attend class meetings and/or complete course requirements.
 The condition must be stated in writing on the appropriate form.
-The student must provide documentation that substantiates the condition The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered.
+The student must provide documentation that substantiates the condition.
+The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered.
 Students may appeal a department chair’s decision to deny a request to drop a course for a serious and compelling reason to the appropriate Dean.